 Of all the features of the face, the eyes are the most prominent indicators of our mood, energy level, and age.
 Sagging, drooping, or tired-looking eyes can make us look older than we really feel.
 At Pacific Center Plastic Surgery in Newport Beach blepharoplasty, or eyelid rejuvenation is a procedure designed to improve the message our eyes send to those around us.

 In addition to cosmetic concerns regarding aging around the eyes, sagging lids can also interfere with our vision.
 As a result, your field of vision may be reduced, especially in the upper and outer areas.
 An upper blepharoplasty is often chosen to address vision impairment.
-At Pacific Center Plastic Surgery, we offer both upper and lower blepharoplasty and can help you select the best treatment plan to achieve your goals.
+At Pacific Center Plastic Surgery we strive to deliver the best blepharoplasty Newport Beach has to offer and we perform both upper and lower blepharoplasty and can help you select the best treatment plan to achieve your goals.

 Patients who would benefit from a blepharoplasty in Newport Beach include those who experience: